 1. Acorn Life

 Acorn Life is a 100% Irish owned Life Assurance Company providing protection, pensions, savings and investments to the Irish public.
-Established in 1989, Acorn Life is the first financial services provider in Ireland to be accredited with the Guaranteed Irish symbol – Ireland’s most trusted and recognised symbol for quality Irish goods and services.
+Established in 1989, Acorn Life is the first Irish owned Life Insurance Company to achieve the Guaranteed Irish symbol– Ireland’s most trusted and recognized symbol for quality Irish goods and services.
 Acorn Life Approved Retirement Funds offer you competitive savings with the minimum of fuss.